CEDStandards/CEDS-Elements/README.md

 ## Versioning

-We use a customized version of [Explicit Versioning](https://github.com/exadra37-versioning/explicit-versioning) for versioning.
-To keep the various CEDS Open Source projects in alignment with the CEDS Elements, we are replacing the concept of "disruptive" releases with "alignment" releases.
+he CEDS open source community uses a customized version of [Explicit Versioning](https://github.com/exadra37-versioning/explicit-versioning) for versioning.
+To keep the various CEDS Open Source projects in alignment with the CEDS Elements, the concept of "disruptive" releases was replaced with "alignment" release.
 These releases ensure that the data models are in sync with the official, community approved list of CEDS Elements.
 For the versions available, see the [tags on this repository](https://github.com/CEDStandards/CEDS-Elements/tags).